Who we are

 Headshot of Phil Miller

-PHIL MILLER, CHIEF REPORTER
+PHIL MILLER, editor

 Phil is an investigative journalist, author and filmmaker.
 His book, Keenie Meenie, exposed one of Britain’s most powerful mercenary companies and led to a Metropolitan Police war crimes inquiry.